imsk17/gob-log/posts/The_go_embed_package.md

 }
 ```

-Here, I am embedding multiple directories which contain different items for this website to run.
+Here, I am embedding the `static/` directories which contain different items for this website to run.
 Looking carefully at this,
 you will find that the types of these variables are not `[]bytes` but `embed.FS`.
 This type implements the `fs.FS` interface,
 and we can open any file of the directory by using the `Open()` method on this struct.
 Let's see how this is useful in web
 development.
 In this example I am using [fiber](https://github.com/gofiber/fiber) but you can use the `net/http` package,